This post was last checked and updated in August 2025.

 Many people might be wondering if a warming UK climate means that there will be less illness and death caused by cold weather in future.

-The effects of climate change on cold-related illness and deaths could have some benefits, but projections suggest that the total number of cold-related deaths each year is unlikely to decline significantly due to issues like poor housing and fuel poverty.
+The effects of climate change on cold-related illnesses and deaths could have some benefits, but projections suggest that the total number of cold-related deaths each year is unlikely to decline significantly due to issues like poor housing and fuel poverty.

 This means that even though average temperatures are expected to increase, cold will remain a significant public health problem in the years to come.